- 350g ready-made white marzipan

 Most closely associated with Mediterranean cooking but also very prevalent in Asian food, the…

-- 4 large fairly firm peach, yellow or white
+- 4 large fairly firm peaches, yellow or white

 Sweet, juicy and fragrant, peaches are one of the most beautiful fruit around.
 Around the size…